Group6Cameo/vastserver/README.md

 ## Performance Notes

 - GPU with 24GB ram, or 2 with 12 each is recommended.
 By default it uses 2, otherwise edit the config in lama/configs/prediction.
 To use only one, set `gpu_ids` to 0.
-- Model preloading improves response time.
+- Model preloading improves response time. (~2s on most GPU's)
 - Processing time varies with image size and mask complexity.

 ## API Usage